 Devil had the misfortune to go out into release when the bad smell of the public reaction to The Last Airbender was still in the air.
 I had the experience of sitting in a theatre when the trailer for Devil first appeared and hearing the audience give a loud cry of derision when the name of Shyamalan came up.
 The subsequent trailers for Devil discreetly went out with the Shyamalan name less prominently displayed.
 Certainly, when I went to see Devil, the normally busy opening day theatre was two-thirds empty and initial box-office reports were below expectation.

 Devil comes with a novelty concept that immediately captures interest – the idea of a group of people trapped in an elevator with The Devil who is disguised as one of the party and is slowly slaughtering its way through their number.
 Devil also falls into the spate of what you might call Conceptual Economy Films that began in recent years with Phone Booth (2002), a psycho-thriller that trapped its protagonist inside a telephone booth for the duration.
 (Before that, you could trace the Conceptual Economy Film all the way back to Alfred Hitchcock’s Lifeboat (1944), a thriller that was set among a handful of survivors stranded at sea aboard a lifeboat).
-We have seen a number of other Conceptual Economy Films in the last few years – Vincenzo Natali’s Nothing (2003), which took place in a blank white void; Open Water (2003), which featured no sets, just two characters swimming in the sea surrounded by sharks; Black Water (2007), which took place in a tree; Wind Chill (2007), a ghost story that took place inside the front seat of a car; Shuttle (2008) with its protagonists held hostage in an airport shuttle; Buried (2010), which was set entirely around Ryan Reynolds inside a coffin; Frozen (2010) with three characters trapped in mid-air aboard a ski chairlift; 127 Hours (2010) with James Franco trapped in a crevasse; ATM (2012) with three people trapped in an ATM booth by a killer; Detour (2013) and Curve (2015) with characters trapped in SUVs; Locke (2014) that takes place entirely with Tom Hardy talking on a phone while driving; Landmine Goes Click (2015) with a character trapped standing on a landmine; The Shallows (2016) in which Blake Lively is stranded on a rock by the tide and menaced by a lurking shark; 200 Degrees (2017) in which Eric Balfour is trapped inside a heat kiln; and Serpent (2017) with a couple trapped in a tent with a deadly snake; Oxygen (2021) with a woman trapped inside a cryogenic capsule; and Shut In (2022) with a woman locked in a pantry by her abusive ex.
+We have seen a number of other Conceptual Economy Films in the last few years – Vincenzo Natali’s Nothing (2003), which took place in a blank white void; Open Water (2003), which featured no sets, just two characters swimming in the sea surrounded by sharks; Black Water (2007), which took place in a tree; Wind Chill (2007), a ghost story that took place inside the front seat of a car; Shuttle (2008) with its protagonists held hostage in an airport shuttle; Buried (2010), which was set entirely around Ryan Reynolds inside a coffin; Frozen (2010) with three characters trapped in mid-air aboard a ski chairlift; 127 Hours (2010) with James Franco trapped in a crevasse; ATM (2012) with three people trapped in an ATM booth by a killer; Detour (2013) and Curve (2015) with characters trapped in SUVs; Locke (2014) that takes place entirely with Tom Hardy talking on a phone while driving; Landmine Goes Click (2015) with a character trapped standing on a landmine; The Shallows (2016) in which Blake Lively is stranded on a rock by the tide and menaced by a lurking shark; 200 Degrees (2017) in which Eric Balfour is trapped inside a heat kiln; Serpent (2017) with a couple trapped in a tent with a deadly snake; Oxygen (2021) with a woman trapped inside a cryogenic capsule; and Shut In (2022) with a woman locked in a pantry by her abusive ex.